pylover/sqlalchemy-media/README.rst

   - Image crop feature: #16.

 0.5.0
   - #17, #55.
-Merge analizers, validators and processors as processors. for simplicity.
+Merge analyzers, validators and processors as processors. for simplicity.

 0.4.1 (2016-10-06)
   - #54 Fixed.